react-component/m-drawer/README.md

 ## License

-rc-drawer is released under the MIT license.
+rmc-drawer is released under the MIT license.